 From a corporate customer’s point of view, it’s this flexibility that really makes SIP a game-changer.
 A brilliant example of this is videoconferencing.
 In the office, they’re large, bulky systems that you can’t take home.
 But with today’s SIP-based video technology, you can have a similar experience working from your kitchen table.

 The speed at which Coronavirus spread across the globe and impacted business operations has brought both challenges and risks.
 Within a matter of days, call volumes across our platform doubled and even now, we’re seeing around 30 per cent more traffic than usual.
 Some networks are more robust than others so having the right SIP partner is critical.

 The other critical factor is network coverage.
 We address the demand where our customers operate and are committed to adding further coverage globally as countries open up SIP services.
-We’ll shortly launch services in Brazil and Mexico – that’s in addition to the 24 countries we already have.
+We recently launched services in Brazil and Mexico – that’s in addition to the 22 countries we already have.

 What we’ve seen through the pandemic is that, despite a massive increase in demand, our network design is keeping us operational and still serving our customers.
 That’s because our network design includes planning for times of crisis.